 Keeping The Human Element in Employee Training Technology

-Due to its power to enrich and connect, it’s timely to return to finding and keeping the human element in employee training.
+Due to its power to enrich and connect, it’s time to return to finding and keeping the human element in skills-training.
 Marked by their intensively human features, this can be identified as including:

-By the way, EdApp is completely free.
+By the way, EdApp’s learning management system is completely free.
 And this might be the happiest human element of all.

 1. https://business.gov.au/people/managing-and-developing-staff/staff- development-and-training#204c7492-e45d-4290-888e-3920d99e6f00